Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Clayton, NC

-You should have your HVAC system inspected approximately twice annually.
-After completing their inspection, your technician will inform you what services are required.
-You should also schedule an inspection if you start noticing issues such as strange noises, leaks, or unusual smells.
+You should have your HVAC system inspected twice annually.
+Following an inspection, your technician will tell you what services are required.
+You should also schedule an inspection if you start noticing issues such as leaks, strange noises, or unusual smells.
 If your system has ductwork, you should have it inspected every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
 Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
-In Clayton, you'll probably want to purchase a unit on the higher end of this range.
-For homes over 1,000 square feet, central air is likely to be more effective than window units for cooling.
+In Clayton, you'll probably want to choose a unit that's on the higher end of this range.
+For a house over 1,000 square feet, central air will usually be more effective than window units for cooling.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Clayton, you may be able to make do with a lower-capacity furnace.
+In Clayton, you might be able to make do with a lower-capacity furnace.

 • Make sure your doors and windows are well-sealed and keep your attic well-ventilated.